dasch-swiss/dsp-das/docs/user-guide/data.md

 When a project starts from scratch, you will enter and generate new data directly in the DSP-APP itself.
 Generating new data can be done one by one with a form at the moment:

-- Upload files, e.g., an audio file, a photography, a video or a document
+- Upload files, e.g., an audio file, photography, a video, or a document
 - Augment the metadata

 ### Create new resource instances